mne-tools/mne-python/doc/glossary.rst

         takes positive values when something happens such as the onset of a stimulus.
         Classical names for stim channels is `STI 014` or `STI 101`.
         So-called events arrays are obtained from stim channels.

+    trans
+        A coordinate frame affine transformation, usually between the Neuromag head coordinate frame and the MRI Surface RAS coordinate frame used by Freesurfer.